MarcoVando/TopasVSCodeSyntax/README.md

 ## Known Issues

 Syntax highlighting could not work properly for some commands.
 In case of errors please, report them.
+Parameters value without the "fix" identifier are not identifies as refinable.

 ## Release Notes